 Academics are not restricted to the classroom, but take place in the community as well.
 Therefore, study trips may be ongoing throughout the school year.
-A letter from your child's teacher, to include the date, time, and destination of the study trip, will be sent home the week prior to the planned trip.
+A letter from your child's teacher, to include the date, time, and destination of the study trip, will be sent home prior to the planned trip.
 At various times during the school year, classes may take study trips as part of the instructional program.
 Study trips are considered part of the instructional day.
 Children MUST HAVE A PERMISSION SLIP SIGNED BY THE PARENT before they go on any trip leaving the school.
-If a parent does not not want to send their child on a study trip, the teacher will make alternate arrangements for the child to attend another class for the period of the study trip or parents may elect to keep their child at home.
-Parents may attend the study trip with the child in these instances.
+If a parent does not want to send their child on a study trip, the teacher will make alternate arrangements for the child to attend another class for the period of the study trip.
 Chaperones may not bring siblings/infants on a study trip.
 As an invited chaperone, one's responsibility must be to help supervise all the students in the classroom.

 Educate, Engage, and Empower each student to succeed in a dynamic world.

 To be among the world's leaders in education, enriching the lives of military-connected students and the communities in which they live.